-In 2012, God called us out of a career in the United States to join the team at Bongolo Hospital in Gabon, Africa.
+God called us out of a career in the United States to join the team at Bongolo Hospital in Gabon, Africa.
 We commit ourselves to this calling, trust God each day along the journey, and see Him act all along the way (Psalm 37:5).
 At Bongolo, the physicians, nurses and hospital staff minister to the physical and spiritual needs of patients, teach and disciple students and trainees, and share the good news of Jesus Christ to all.
-We join the team in these efforts and rely on God for our source of strength and comfort.
+As a part of this team, we rely on God for our source of strength and comfort.
 We are designated as International Workers for the Christian and Missionary Alliance, the entity who founded Bongolo Hospital and continues to support it to this day.
 We are partners with and sent by our local church, Centerville Community Church.

 We serve at Bongolo Hospital for God’s glory--using our skills and talents to bring lost people into relationship with Him (1 Corinthians 2:2).